- Bedrooms: 1

 Take time to visit Cromer Zoo, Felbrigg Hall, The Pier Show or wander up to the lighthouse

-Get up early and see the sun rising over West Beach then head down in the evening and stand on East Beach (or on the cliffs near the house) and watch the sun set.
+Get up early and see the sun rising over Eest Beach then head down in the evening and stand on West Beach (or on the cliffs near the house) and watch the sun set.

-Enjoy a Cromer Crab sandwich or wander down to No.1 for fish and chips.
+Enjoy a Cromer Crab sandwich or wander down to No.1 or Mary Jane's for fish and chips.
 Take a drive towards Blakeney and watch the birds, or take a boat to see the seals.

-things going on around the area.
+events going on around the area all year.
 We've not managed to list them all here so this is not a definitive list, but will hopefully give you a little taster in to some great activities for your holiday.
 We've just chosen a few of our favourites!
 These events are coming your way in 2018:

 1st January - Cromer Fireworks over the pier.
 Stand and watch the display over the pier from 5pm